yuyikk/simple_geant4_package/README.md

 # About
 A Geant4 simulation package that simulates the detector (a time-of-flight detector) responses of electron beam on liquid hydrogen target.

+## Breif introduction of the code structure
+All the initializations are done in the `doSimu.cc`

+- `DetConstruction.cc/hh`
+Reconstruction of detectors

+- `PrimaryGenerator.cc/hh`
+Set particles, for example Beam particles (Energy, momentum etc.)
+Updates of particles for next event can be only performed here

+- `EventAction.cc/hh`
+Hits information can be processed/stored here

+- `TOFSD.cc/hh`
+This is the main codes that process the response of the detector (a time-of-flight detector).
+We can get all the hit information here and calculate the probability of accepting this event.
+This can be performed in the function `void TOFSD::EndOfEvent(G4HCofThisEvent *HCE)`.
+It can also be done in the `void EventAction::EndOfEventAction(const G4Event *event)` from `EventAction.cc/hh`

+If McMule need to control the event loop, we need to find a way to pass information at `EndOfEvent` functions and go back to `PrimaryGenerator.cc/hh` after we generated the next event.

 ## Compilation
 [ROOT](https://root.cern.ch) and [Geant4](https://geant4.web.cern.ch) should be installed firstly.
 One simple way to install them is to use [anaconda](https://www.anaconda.com/installation-success?source=installer)